PetProjectDesigns/KeepThinkingOutsideTheBox-CSS/README.md

 # KeepThinkingOutsideTheBox-CSS

-A Beginner’s Guide to HTML, Modular Web Design, and Building Life-Friendly Projects for Neurodiverse Coders
+A Beginner’s Guide to CSS, Creative Styling and Building Life-Friendly Projects for Neurodiverse Coders

 A repository for Coding Examples and practice problems